Santo Rosario de Pasig Church

-The Santo Rosario de Pasig Church, formerly Immaculate Conception Cathedral Parish, is a Roman Catholic church in Pasig, Philippines.
+Santo Rosario de Pasig Church, formerly known as Immaculate Conception Parish, is a Roman Catholic church in Pasig, Philippines.
+It is under the jurisdiction of the Diocese of Pasig.
 The jurisdiction of the parish is as follows: Santolan (North), Marikina River (West), Maybunga San Miguel (South), Cainta, Rizal (East).
 The church enshrines the 19th century Virgin Mary, said to be different among others, for she has a moon underneath her feet.

-The parish is one of the three other parishes in the Diocese of Pasig that has been granted the special papal blessing to mark its Jubilee Year in connection with its 50th anniversary.
+The parish is one of the three other parishes in the Roman Catholic Diocese of Pasig that has been granted the special papal blessing to mark its Jubilee Year in connection with its 50th anniversary.

-History of the parish
+Parish history

 Early years

-Fr.
 Victor de Clerck built the first chapel at the site in 1955.

 During those times, farming and clay-pot making were the residents' primary means of livelihood.
 The number of residents increased and the mode of living changed when new factories and residential subdivisions were constructed.

 1963–1967

-On February 23, 1963, the late Archbishop of Manila, His Excellency Rufino Cardinal Santos created a decree that erected the Parish of Santo Rosario de Pasig and separated it from the Immaculate Conception Parish.
-It was in the same year when Fr.
-Vicente M. Planta was installed as its first Parish Priest.
+On February 23, 1963, the Archbishop of Manila, Cardinal Rufino Santos created a decree that erected the Parish of Santo Rosario de Pasig and separated it from the Immaculate Conception Parish.
+It was in the same year when Vicente M. Planta was installed as its first parish priest.
 He led the formation of different organizations like Legion of Mary, Catholic Women’s League, Young Christian Workers and other groups.
 He stayed at the Philippine Orthopedic Center now National Orthopedic Hospital, since there was no rectory at that time.